arqalite/rummy-nights/README.md

 The latest commits are built and uploaded at https://rummy-nights-arqalite.vercel.app/

-The Android version is currently in review with Google Play - coming soon!
+The Android version is available [on Google Play](https://play.google.com/store/apps/details?id=com.arqalite.rummynights).

 The app is available in English and Romanian (the language can be changed in the settings).